Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 }
 ```

- When all cases of an `enum` require `indirect` handling, declare the `enum` itself as `indirect`, and omit the keyword on the individual cases.
+When all cases of an enum require indirect handling, declare the enum itself as indirect, and omit the keyword on the individual cases.

 **Preferred**:
 ```swift